Invictus (film): Plot

+A large home crowd of all races gathers at Ellis Park Stadium in Johannesburg for the final, with Mandela in attendance wearing a replica Springboks jersey.
+Mandela's security detail are alarmed when a South African Airways Boeing 747-200 jetliner flies in low over the stadium - only for the whole crowd to see the message "Good Luck, Bokke" stenciled on the undersides of the plane's wings.
+The hard-fought final goes into extra time, where fly-half Joel Stransky makes a drop goal to complete the Springboks' run to becoming world champions.
+Mandela celebrates the victory with the team on the field and hands Pienaar the Webb Ellis Cup.
+As he is driven back from the match, Mandela feels hope and prosperity for South Africa as he sees the people celebrating together in the streets.

 Production

 The film is based on the book Playing the Enemy: Mandela and the Game that Made a Nation by John Carlin.
 The filmmakers met with Carlin for a week in his Barcelona home, discussing how to transform the book into a screenplay.
 Filming began in March 2009 in Cape Town.
 Primary filming in South Africa was completed in May 2009.

 Morgan Freeman was the first actor to be cast, as Mandela.
 Matt Damon was then cast as team captain Francois Pienaar, despite being significantly smaller than him and much smaller than members of the current Springbok squad.

 He was given intensive coaching by Chester Williams, another star of the 1995 team, at the Gardens Rugby League Club.
 "In terms of stature and stars, this certainly is one of the biggest films ever to be made in South Africa", said Laurence Mitchell, the head of the Cape Film Commission.
 On 18 March 2009, Scott Eastwood was cast as flyhalf Joel Stransky (whose drop goal provided the Springboks' winning margin in the 1995 final).

 Over Christmas 2008, auditions had taken place in London to try to find a well-known British actor to play Pienaar's father, but in March it was decided to cast a lesser-known South African actor instead.

 Zak Fe'aunati, who had previously played professionally for Bath, was cast as Jonah Lomu, while Grant L. Roberts was cast as Ruben Kruger, who was the Springboks' other starting flanker in 1995.
-Chester Williams was also involved with the project to teach rugby to those of the cast playing players who had not played it before, while Freeman and Williams also became involved with the ESPN 30 For 30 film The 16th Man.
+Chester Williams was also involved with the project to teach rugby union to those of the cast playing players who had not played it before, while Freeman and Williams also became involved with the ESPN 30 For 30 film The 16th Man.
 Filming of the final also took place on location at Ellis Park Stadium, the actual venue for the 1995 final.

 Release

 Invictus opened in 2,125 theaters in North America at #3 with US$8,611,147 and was the largest opening for a rugby-themed film.
-The film held well and ultimately earned $37,491,364 domestically and $84,742,607 internationally for a total of $122,233,971, above its $60 million budget.
+The film held well and ultimately earned $37,491,364 domestically and $84,742,607 internationally for a total of $122,233,971.